Grader guide#

 The following should be true for each Assignment:

-• The description is a link to the assignment page on the site
+• The description is a link to the assignment page on this site

 • Points